Meltham railway station

 Meltham railway station is a railway station in Bayswater, a suburb of Perth, Western Australia.
-It is on the Midland line and Airport line, between Maylands and Bayswater.
-It is 5.5 kilometres (2.8 mi), or 10 minutes by train, from Perth railway station Services run every 6 minutes during peak and every 7.5 minutes between peak.
+It is on the Midland, Airport, and Ellenbrook lines between Maylands and Bayswater.
+It is 5.5 kilometres (2.8 mi), or 10 minutes by train, from Perth railway station.
+Services run every 6 minutes during peak and every 7.5 minutes between peak.

 The station was built during the late 1940s, after first being promised in 1898, and after decades of campaigning by residents and the Bayswater Road Board.
 The station underwent a refurbishment in 2012.
 Development of higher density buildings around Meltham station has been a contentious issue since the mid 2010s.
-The Airport line opened on 9 October 2022.
+The Airport line opened on 9 October 2022, and the Ellenbrook line opened on 8 December 2024.

 Description

 Meltham railway station is in the Perth suburb of Bayswater, Western Australia.
 It is located between Whatley Crescent to the south, and Railway Parade to the north.
 Just to the east is the Hotham Street bridge over the railway.
 To the north is the intersection of Railway Parade and Grand Promenade.
 It is 5.5 km, or a 10 minute train journey from Perth along the Midland line.
 The adjacent railway stations are Maylands towards Perth, or Bayswater towards Midland.

 The station consists of a single island platform with two platform faces.
 The platform is approximately 98 m long, or long enough for a Transperth 4 car train, but not long enough for a 6 car train.
 The track through the station is dual gauge.
 Transperth services operate on narrow gauge; standard gauge trains do not stop at the station.
 At the west end of the platform is a pedestrian level crossing for access to the station.
 At the east end of the platform is a footbridge connected to the platform by a ramp.